Rowan Sawers

 Rowan Sawers OAM (born 19 October 1954) is a former Australian rules football field umpire and umpire coach in the Australian Football League (AFL).

+Career

 Over a career that spanned 21 seasons at the highest level, Sawers became the first field umpire to reach the 400-game milestone at senior VFL/AFL level, eventually retiring after 410 games, which included four VFL/AFL Grand finals and 31 other finals.
 In addition, he umpired eight State-of-Origin games and was involved in two International Rules tours to Ireland.